Mackerel is full of omega-3 fatty acids and contains a wealth of essential vitamins and minerals.

 It is a fact that most adults are not consuming enough omega-3 (1).

-For example, most adults around the world have low blood levels of these essential fats, except for people living in East Asia and Scandinavia (2).
+For example, aside from people living in East Asia and Scandinavia, most adults around the world have low blood levels of these essential fats (2).

 The best way to increase our omega-3 intake is by consuming more oily fish rich in these essential fats.